 CalRecycle will continue to engage with all interested stakeholders into the future and we encourage your continued participation.

-- Consideration of the adoption of the Future of Electronic Waste Management in California paper and the recommendations contained therein as CalRecycle’s policy regarding the future management of electronic waste was held on May 15, 2018 at the CalRecycle public monthly meeting.
+- Consideration of the adoption of the Future of Electronic Waste Management in California report and the recommendations contained therein as CalRecycle’s policy regarding the future management of electronic waste was held on May 15, 2018 at the CalRecycle public monthly meeting.
 The Request for Approval was approved and signed by the Director on May 15, 2018.

 - A stakeholder workshop was held on October 11, 2017, as part 4.
 Presentations are available at the workshop Public Notice.